EnduranceCode/windows-setup-guide/1-fundamental-software.md

 With the execution of the command to install a [**WSL**](https://learn.microsoft.com/windows/wsl/) distro, you will be prompted to create a default Unix user account and to set a password for this user.

-Replace the label **{DISTRO_NAME}**, in the upcoming command, as appropriate and execute it on a standard PowerShell console to set the [default distribution](https://learn.microsoft.com/windows/wsl/basic-commands#set-default-linux-distribution).
+Replace the label **{DISTRO_NAME}**, in the following command, as appropriate and execute it on a standard PowerShell console to set the [default distribution](https://learn.microsoft.com/windows/wsl/basic-commands#set-default-linux-distribution).

 ```powershell
 wsl --set-default {DISTRO_NAME}
 ```

-On a regular PowerShell console, execute the below command to list the installed Linux distributions and check if everything is correct:
+On a regular PowerShell console, execute the following command to list the installed Linux distributions and check if everything is correct:

 ```powershell
 wsl --list --verbose
 ```

-If [Ubuntu](https://ubuntu.com/) is not running with [**WSL 2**](https://learn.microsoft.com/windows/wsl/), replace the **{LABEL}** in the below command as appropriate and execute it on a standard PowerShell console.
+If [Ubuntu](https://ubuntu.com/) is not running with [**WSL 2**](https://learn.microsoft.com/windows/wsl/), replace the **{LABEL}** in the following command as appropriate and execute it on a standard PowerShell console.

 ```powershell
 wsl --set-version {DISTRO_NAME} 2